we-like-parsers/pegen/CONTRIBUTING.md

 python -m tox -e lint
 ```

-Or if you don't have `make` and `mypy` is installed in your current Python environment:
+Or if you have `make` and `mypy` is installed in your current Python environment:

 ```
 make lint